MAnalytics/Packages/akmedoids v0.1.3/cran-comments.md

 ##

-'Akmedoids' package updated 19th April 2019 (New version: v0.1.2)
+'Akmedoids' package updated 6th January 2020 (New version: v0.1.3)

-### Updates:
+### Three major updates:

-I editted the vignette in order to display the title.
-Currently I have "Put the title of your vignette here" on the website (i.e. https://cran.r-project.org/web/packages/akmedoids/).
-This is totally my mistake.

-I am sorry for any inconvenience.
+1. Add arguments 'digits' and 'scale' to the 'props' function.
+2. Add argument 'crit' to the 'akmedoids.clust' function
+3. Add new function 'elbowPoint' for determining the elbowpoint on a curve.

 Your faithfully.
 Monsuru.